applait/contactscsv/README.md

-# App
+# Contacts CSV

-Template app by Applait.
-This template can be used by other apps to create their content real fast.
+Firefox OS app to import contacts from a CSV file.